 \subsubsection{Temperature value $\tau$}

-The SRCC and PCC improvement over the \texttt{Baseline} model is shown in Figure~\ref{fig:tau_improvement}.
-For the \texttt{Proposed} models with different contrastive loss functions, performance generally improves as the temperature parameter $\tau$ increases.
-This highlights the importance of weak supervision in contrastive learning for harmonizing the three datasets used in training: $\mathcal{D}_{\text{labeled}}$, $\mathcal{D}_{\text{pseudo}}$, and $\mathcal{D}_{\text{Libri}}$.
+The SRCC and PCC improvements over the \texttt{Baseline} model are shown in Figure~\ref{fig:tau_improvement}.
+For the \texttt{Proposed} models with different contrastive losses, performance generally improves as the temperature parameter $\tau$ increases.
+This highlights the importance of weak supervision in contrastive learning for harmonizing the three training datasets: $\mathcal{D}_{\text{labeled}}$, $\mathcal{D}_{\text{pseudo}}$, and $\mathcal{D}_{\text{Libri}}$.
 While \texttt{SimCLR} achieves the best cross-domain performance at $\tau=10$, its in-domain performance drops significantly, indicating reduced stability compared to the proposed methods.

 When $\tau$ is small, the contrastive loss emphasizes hard positive and negative pairs.
 Since SAP and LibriSpeech may differ significantly in their acoustic characteristics, they are easily distinguishable.
 As a result, a small $\tau$ encourages the model to focus on dataset-specific structures rather than learning shared representations across datasets.
 This effect is also reflected in Figure~\ref{fig:embedding_tau}: with a small $\tau$, SAP and LibriSpeech representations are clearly separated in the t-SNE visualization, whereas larger $\tau$ values produce more aligned and harmonized embeddings.